Kolkir/mlcpp/polynomial_regression/README.md

 For this tutorial I chose [XTensor](https://github.com/QuantStack/xtensor) library, you can find documentation for it [here](https://xtensor.readthedocs.io/en/latest).
 This library was chosen because of its API, which is made similar to ``numpy`` as much as possible.
 There are a lot of other linear algebra libraries for C++ like ``Eigen`` or ``VieanCL`` but this one allows you to convert ``numpy`` samples to C++ with a minimum effort.

 0. **Polynomial regression definition**
-   [Polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression) is a form of linear regression in which the relationship between the independent variable _x_ and the dependent variable _y_ is modelled as an _n_-th degree polynomial in _x_.
+   [Polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression) is a form of linear regression in which the relationship between the independent variable _x_ and the dependent variable _y_ is modeled as an _n_-th degree polynomial in _x_.

     $y=f(x)=b_0*x^0 + b_1*x^1+b_2*x^2 +... +b_n*x^n$

-    Because our training data
+    Because our training data consist of multiple samples we  can rewrite this relation in matrix form:
 2. **Downloading data**

    We use STL ``filesystem`` library to check file existence to prevent multiple downloads, and use libcurl library for downloading data files, see ``utils::DownloadFile`` implementation for details.
 We will use data used in "Building Machine Learning Systems with Python" book by Willi Richert.